Kishore-M-Professional/inventoryServiceUI/README.md

 * Need to use <i> response.text() </i> to consume the string which has been returned from backend.
 * If it is an JSON object then need to use <i>response.json()</i> to use the object in UI.

-What and how to use CreatePortal in React js?
+What and how to use createPortal in React js?

 * <i>createPortal</i> lets you render some children into a different part of the DOM.
 * <b>Step 1:</b> In <i>index.html</i> file create another div with different id name similar to root.
 * <b>Step 2:</b> Import <i>createPortal</i> inside the component from <i>react-dom</i> and wrap the content you wanna render it in the new id name.
 * <b>Refer:</b> <i>src\components\PopupModal.jsx</i>
+* For more info on createPortal - <i>https://react.dev/reference/react-dom/createPortal</i>